 - Share this page with family and friends!

-- Support the team at Australia for Dolphins, who are working tirelessly to end the cruelty of dolphin captivity
+- Support the team at Action for Dolphins, who are working tirelessly to end the cruelty of dolphin captivity

 Bicudo JEPW, Buttemer WA, Chappell MA, Pearson JT & Bech C 2010, Ecological and Environmental Physiology of Birds, Oxford University Press